Equality for Roma through Enhanced Legal Access (ERELA): Increasing Roma access to justice in Bulgaria and Croatia

 Local ownership of programme activities ensured and achieved national coverage.
 The national partners played the most important roles and were recognised as the main bearers of the activities in their countries.
 They assured the participation of other local activists and CSOs forming the national network, thus assuring regular contact with beneficiaries throughout both countries.

 Research efforts incorporated into the programme further strengthened the focus on discrimination as a root cause of the situation of Roma people in Hungary and Serbia, a neglected issue in both countries.

 Coherence of programme activities with key national strategies in Bulgaria and Croatia and complementarity with similar projects and programmes implemented in the region, notably in Hungary, Serbia, Slovakia and Slovenia, ensured that the initiative has and will continue to contribute consistently to the protection of the rights of Roma in the region.

 Operating the same project across different countries with Roma populations resulted in stronger inter-country connections between partners including legal and Roma-led organisations.

-The evaluators’ recommendations included, to have the manual for protection of the Roma population created in the programme more widely published and distributed to improve its sustainability.
+The evaluators’ recommendations included having the manual for the protection of the Roma population created in the programme more widely published and distributed to improve its sustainability.
 They further recommended to prioritise the visibility of anti-discrimination programme messages by introducing them to regular civic education and on social media.
 Measures to ensure deeper cooperation between partners across similar MRGE programmes at the design level were also recommended, as was further applied education for Roma mediators.
 The evaluators also found that many of the recommendations made for the REILA project also apply to ERELA.